java-wanted/jupik/09-stream/STREAM.md

 - Create an instance of Director and let her to make work two workers.
 A one provided as an anonymous class and an other one provided as a lambda expression.

+Operations that accepts parameters and return a value could be written in the form of anonymous expressions also.
+The types of arguments are known for the translator and could be skipped:

+    interface I
+    {
+        public R f(A1 a1, A2 a2));
+    }
+    I i = (a1, a2) -> {
+        ...
+    }
+    R r = i(x1, x2);

+Update the operation work of the Worker interface to receive the number of times the work MUST BE worked and to return the result.